someobserver/recurgence/math/09-recurgent-field-equations/06-compression-and-abstraction/index.md

 5. **Symbolic Proxies and Semantic Tokens** — enable tractable, discrete representations of complex semantic regions.
 6. **Recursively Compressed Field Equations** — meta-equations governing the evolution of compressed representations across scales.

-Taken together, these mechanisms provide the theoretical and computational infrastructure for scalable, multi-level modeling of meaning, supporting both analytic tractability and the emergence of new semantic phenomena through abstraction.
+These mechanisms provide the theoretical and computational infrastructure for scalable, multi-level modeling of meaning, supporting both analytic tractability and the emergence of new semantic phenomena through abstraction.

 ---

 ### **9.13 Symbolic Compression and Recurgent Abstraction**

-In the formalism of Recurgent Field Theory (RFT), the abstraction, compression, and manipulation of complex semantic structures at higher levels of organization are essential for both mathematical rigor and computational feasibility.
-This section establishes the axiomatic and operational framework for symbolic compression, with particular attention to preserving recurgent dynamics under such transformations.
+In Recurgent Field Theory, the abstraction, compression, and manipulation of complex semantic structures at higher levels of organization are essential for both mathematical rigor and computational feasibility.
+The axiomatic and operational framework for symbolic compression preserves recurgent dynamics under such transformations.

 ---